Y0Coss/docs-fork/pages/manage_and_operate/kms/okms-certificate-management/guide.en-gb.md

 ### OKMS access certificate description

 To communicate with your OKMS domain, you will need to create an access certificate.

-Access certificate to an OKMS domain are used for the **Key Management Service (KMS)**
+Access certificate to an OKMS domain are used for the **Key Management Service (KMS)**.
 This will be used for any interaction with the domain, either to create encryption keys or to carry out operations with them.
-An access certificate is only valid for the domain for which it was generated
+An access certificate is only valid for the domain for which it was generated.

 ### Create an access certificate from the KMS

 #### From the Control Panel

 It's possible to create this certificate from the dedicated entry of the KMS.
-For that go the the [Control Panel](/links/manager) on the administration console on the `Identity, Security & Operations`{.action} section then `Key Management Service`{.action} and click on the `Generate an access certificate`{.action} button.
+For that, log into the [OVHcloud Control Panel](/links/manager) and access the administration console `Identity, Security & Operations`{.action}.
+Click on `Key Management Service`{.action}, then on `Generate an access certificate`{.action}.

 ![Create a certificate](images/create_certificat_01.png){.thumbnail}

 The first part of the form allows you to precise its validity duration, choose signature algorithm, and providing or not your Certificate Signing Request (CSR) in case you have your own private key.

-- Without providing a private key:
+##### **Without providing a private key:**

 If you do not provide a CSR, OVHcloud will generate the certificate and a private key as well.

 ![Create a certificate](images/create_certificat_02.png){.thumbnail}

-- With a CSR:
+##### **With a CSR:**

 If you own your own private key, it's possible to use it with a CSR.

 ![Create a certificate](images/create_certificat_03.png){.thumbnail}

-The second part of the form allow you to indicate the [OVHcloud identities](/pages/manage_and_operate/iam/identities-management) associated to this certificate used to calculate access rights via the [OVHcloud IAM](/pages/account_and_service_management/account_information/iam-policy-ui).
+The second part of the form allows you to specify the [OVHcloud identities](/pages/manage_and_operate/iam/identities-management) associated with the certificate used to calculate access rights via the [OVHcloud IAM](/pages/account_and_service_management/account_information/iam-policy-ui).

-It's possible to add the `root` identity to the certificate so not to be constrained by the OVHcloud IAM.
+It is possible to add the ‘root’ identity to the certificate so as not to be constrained by the OVHcloud IAM.

 ![Create a certificate](images/create_certificat_04.png){.thumbnail}